awsdocs/aws-xray-developer-guide/doc-source/xray-console-insights.md

 AWS X\-Ray continuously analyzes trace data in your account to identify emergent issues in your applications\.
 When fault rates exceed the expected range, it creates an *insight* that records the issue and tracks its impact until it's resolved\.
 With insights, you can:
 + Identify where in your application issues are occurring, the root cause of the issue, and associated impact\.
 The impact analysis provided by insights enables you to derive the severity and priority of an issue\.
 + Receive notifications as the issue changes over time\.
 Insights notifications can be integrated with your monitoring and alerting solution using Amazon EventBridge\.
-This integration enables you to send automated e\-mails or alerts based on the severity of the issue\.
+This integration enables you to send automated emails or alerts based on the severity of the issue\.

 The X\-Ray console identifies nodes with ongoing incidents in the service map\.
 To see a summary of the insight, choose the affected node\.
 You can also view and filter insights by choosing **Insights** from the navigation pane on the left\.